carlosperez/vim-settings/README.md

 3. Delete or backup or whatever your existing `.vim` folder and `.vimrc` file if exists
 4. Symlink `.vim` and `.vimrc` in your user root directory like this: `ln -s ~/vim-settings/.vim ~/.vim` and `ln -s ~/vim-settings/.vimrc ~/.vimrc` respectively. *Please note that this depends on what folder you cloned the repo to.*
 5. Repeat steps 3 and 4 for the `.bash_profile` file if you so wish to use that one.
+6. Airline is included which adds a handy info bar to Vim.
+It uses some fancy fonts to work well - [get them here](https://github.com/supermarin/powerline-fonts).
+My preference here is Monaco.
+Set your Terminal program to use that font for Airline to render properly.

 ### Adding Plugins
 With Pathogen its easy to add Vim plugins.
 Just go to the `.vim/bundle` folder and run `git submodule add <git-repo-address>` and voila.